redstone99/hass-alert2/README.md

 As a fallback, for any object in the list, the variable `genRaw` is defined as the object.

 Generators track HA entity life cycles and so will dynamically create or destroy alerts as the set of entities changes.
 Technical note: by default in HA, using "states|" or "states.sensor|" in a template causes the template to be reevaluated every time the state of any entity in HA changes.
 For generator templates, we change this behavior so it only updates on entity life cycle events (to reduce unnecessary re-renderings).

+Generators do not start generating until HA fully starts. `early_start` is not available for them or the alerts they create.

 Last implementation detail:  templates actually render to strings.
 So "{{ [ 1, 2 ] }}" renders to the string "[1, 2]".
 Alert2 internally does a literal_eval to convert the string back into a list.